A Combinatorial Model of Interference in Frequency Hopping Schemes: Introduction

 \section{Introduction}

-Frequency hopping is a modulation technique that employ frequency hopping (FH) sequences in spread spectrum transmission.
-This technology was first introduced to allow multiple number of users to be co-located within the same spectrum.
-Further, it was introduced to mitigate interference from unauthorized users of a communication system on the assumption that the unauthorised users have no knowledge of the frequency hopping sequences being used \cite{Proakis95}.
-They are widely used in signal transmission such as Wi-Fi, Bluetooth and ultrawideband (UWB) communications \cite{Lansford01,Fan96,Sarwate94}.
-Frequency hopping sequences specify the frequency channels on which a transmitter/receiver sends/receives data as transmission progresses.
-The main requirement for the transmitter-receiver pair to communicate is that they need to be on the same frequency channel at the same time.
-So a communicating pair of users need to share a frequency hopping sequence.
+Frequency hopping is a modulation technique that employs frequency hopping (FH) sequences in spread spectrum transmission.
+This technology was first introduced to allow multiple users to be co-located within the same spectrum.
+It also mitigates against interference from unauthorized users, on the assumption that the unauthorised users have no knowledge of the FH sequences being used \cite{Proakis95}.
+Frequency hopping is widely used in signal transmission such as Wi-Fi, Bluetooth and ultrawideband (UWB) communications \cite{Lansford01,Fan96,Sarwate94}.
+FH sequences specify the frequency channels on which a transmitter/receiver sends/receives data as transmission progresses.
+The main requirement for the transmitter-receiver pair to communicate is that they need to be on the same frequency channel at the same time, that is, a communicating pair of users need to share an FH sequence.
 When a number of users employ FH sequences which are defined on the same set of frequency channels, they form a \textit{frequency hopping multiple access} (FHMA) system.
-We will consider properties of frequency hopping sequences for FHMA systems when used in the presence of adversarial interference.
+We will consider properties of FH sequences for FHMA systems when used in the presence of adversarial interference.

+We will introduce notation and some background as well as related work before describing our contribution.